thiagorossener/jekflix-template/_posts/2022-07-30-data-science-projects.md

 > ##### Introduction

-Since coming to the States, I have been less exposed to Malay therefore, I began to forget Born as a Chinese Malaysian, I moved to the States for high school and college, and slowly lost touch with Malay, which is the national language.
-As I grew up, I became more and more interested in Malaysian politics as I am still very in touch with my home country.
-However, all government meetings and debates are conducted in Malay, which I no longer understand.
-So the idea for my project is to use the Whisper AI's model to translate Malay into English.
+Born a Chinese Malaysian, I moved to the United States for high school and college.
+Over time, I've become less exposed to Malay, the national language of Malaysia, and have begun to forget it.
+Despite this, my interest in Malaysian politics has grown as I remain deeply connected to my home country.
+However, all government meetings and debates are conducted in Malay, which I no longer fully understand.
+To bridge this gap, this project utilized Whisper AI's model to translate Malay into English.